slatedb/slatedb/docs/0001-manifest.md

 (4) is a CAS operation.
 Clients will use either real CAS (pattern (1)) or two-phase write (pattern (5)) to update the manifest.

 If the CAS write fails in (4), the client must retry the entire process.
-This is because the client now has.
-The client must find the (new) latest manifest and re-apply its changes.
+This is because the client now has an outdated view of the manifest.
+It must find the (new) latest manifest and re-apply its changes.

 Three different processes update the manifest: